nfroidure/siso/ARCHITECTURE.md

 You may wonder why there is no mention of HTTP methods.
- The fact is that this router is made to be generic and usable either in backend, frontend or whatever needing to deal with paths in some way.
+ The fact is that this router is made to be generic and usable either in the backend, frontend or whatever needing to deal with paths in some way.
 If you are to use `Siso` for routing in an HTTP server, you should create a `Siso` instance for each HTTP method you plan to support.

- `Siso` allows to organize the data in an optimized for search way.
-There are then some tradeoffs you should be aware of:
+ `Siso` allows to organize the data in a search optimized way.
+There is then some tradeoffs you should be aware of:

-* fixed length: you cannot register paths with an undefined length.
+- fixed length: you cannot register paths with an undefined length.
 Things like `register(['v0', '*'])` where `*` means any number of nodes is not allowed.
-* one parameter per node: if you want to create a route like `/coords/$lat-$lng` you'll have no way of retrieving `lat` and `lng` values separately from `Siso`.
+- one parameter per dynamic node: if you want to create a route like `/coords/$lat-$lng` you'll have no way of retrieving `lat` and `lng` values separately from `Siso`.
 You will just retrieve a string you'll have to parse by yourself.
 The reason behind that is to KISS.
-This is an edge case in APIs so i do not want it to slow down the router matching system.
+This is an edge case in APIs so I do not want it to slow down the router matching system.

 [See in context](./src/index.ts#L40-L69)